ainomic/personal-blog-site/README.md

 ## Delete Blog

-1. Click the "Delete" button.
-2. Confirm the deletion when prompted.
+1. Click on the 'Trash' icon in the 'Actions' section next to the blog post you wish to delete.
+2. You'll be directed to a page where you can view the blog post content.
+3. Click the "Confirm Delete" button to delete the blog post.
-3. The blog post will be removed from the website, and users will no longer see it listed on the homepage.
+4. The changes will be reflected on the website, and users will no longer be able to view the deleted blog post on the website.